Employers

 • Job postings must be actual, current openings for internships, cooperative education assignments, and/or traditional, W-2 or 1099 full- or part-time employees.

-• Job postings or emails must contain sufficient detail to convey clearly to the user the nature and basic requirements of the job opportunity.
+• Job postings and Handshake messages must contain sufficient detail to convey clearly to the user the nature and basic requirements of the job opportunity.

-• Job postings or email communications may not contain anything that is sexually explicit, obscene, libelous, defamatory, threatening, harassing, abusive, or hateful; or anything that is embarrassing or offensive to another person or entity.
+• Job postings and Handshake messages may not contain anything that is sexually explicit, obscene, libelous, defamatory, threatening, harassing, abusive, or hateful; or anything that is embarrassing or offensive to another person or entity.

-• Job posting or email may not be used to post advertisements or solicitations for employment requiring personal information at the time of application (such as bank and social security numbers); misrepresentation, whether defined by dishonest information or absence of information; fraud; harassment of Missouri State University students, alumni or staff; breach of confidentiality as required by FERPA; failure to adhere to Career Services employer guidelines; any violation of Missouri State University rules and regulations; any violation of local, state or federal laws.
+• Job posting and Handshake messages may not be used to post advertisements or solicitations for employment requiring personal information at the time of application (such as bank and social security numbers); misrepresentation, whether defined by dishonest information or absence of information; fraud; harassment of Missouri State University-West Plains students, alumni or staff; breach of confidentiality as required by FERPA; failure to adhere to Career Services employer guidelines; any violation of Missouri State University rules and regulations; any violation of local, state or federal laws.

-• In the event that a Missouri State University-West Plains student experiences any harassment or actual or potential harm at the workplace during an internship or job, the employer’s recruiting privileges will be suspended pending a resolution of the situation that is satisfactory to university and the Missouri State University-West Plains Career Services Office.
+• In the event that a Missouri State University-West Plains student experiences any harassment or actual or potential harm at the workplace during an internship or job, the employer’s recruiting privileges will be suspended pending a resolution of the situation that is satisfactory to university and the Missouri State University-West Plains Office of Career Services.

 Internships